blockchain-insights/crypto-influence-insights/README.md

 - **V1.1: Twitter Presence (Completed):**
   - Introduce an endpoint and a Twitter bot to classify influencers by detecting anomalies.

-- **V1.2: Immediate User-Facing Value:**
+- **V1.2: Snapshot Creation (In Progress):**
-  - **Public Access APIs for Basic Insights:**
-    - Enable end users to query basic information like influencer rankings and scam alerts for specific tokens.
-  - **Real-Time Scam Alerts:**
-    - Broadcast scam signals via a Twitter bot or webhook subscriptions.
-  - **Token Watchlist Feature:**
-    - Allow users to monitor tokens and receive alerts on influencer activity or risk score changes.

-- **V1.3: Enhanced Data Exploration:**
-  - **Graph Query Builder for Non-Technical Users:**
-    - Create a web-based interface for interacting with graph data without requiring Cypher queries.
-  - **Token Relationship Maps:**
-    - Generate visualizations to show connections between tokens, influencers, and tweets.
+  - Implement functionality for miners to create snapshots of token data.
+  - Validate snapshots to ensure data quality and prevent malicious contributions before inclusion in the subnet.

 ---

+### **V2: Immediate User-Facing Value**
+- **V2.0: Receipt System for Subnet APIs:**
+  - Develop a receipt mechanism for API usage to track work performed by miners, validators, and other subnet participants.
+  - Ensure transparency and accountability for all API transactions.

+- **V2.1: Public Access APIs for Basic Insights:**
+  - Enable end users to query basic information such as:
+    - Influencer rankings for specific tokens.
+    - Scam alerts based on basic heuristics.
+  - Provide a free-tier API for public access to attract initial users.

+- **V2.2: Real-Time Scam Alerts:**
+  - Broadcast scam signals in near real-time via:
+    - A Twitter bot.
+    - Webhook subscriptions for developers and advanced users.

+- **V2.3: Token Watchlist Feature:**
+  - Allow users to monitor specific tokens and receive:
+    - Alerts on influencer activity.
+    - Notifications when a token’s risk score changes.

+---

-### **V2: Data and Infrastructure Enhancements**
+### **V3: Data and Infrastructure Enhancements**
-- **V2.0: Snapshot Creation (Current Stage - Nearing Completion):**
-  - Implement functionality for creating miner database snapshots.

-- **V2.1: Monetization and Ecosystem Growth:**
+- **V3.0: Monetization and Ecosystem Growth:**
   - **Freemium Access Model:**
     - Introduce tiered API access for free and paid users.
   - **Partnership with Token Platforms:**
-    - Collaborate with launchpads and exchanges to offer scam detection and verified metrics.
+    - Collaborate with launchpads and exchanges to provide:
+      - Scam detection as a service.
+      - Verified influencer metrics for token launches.

-- **V2.2: Cross-Subnet Interoperability:**
+- **V3.1: Cross-Subnet Interoperability:**
   - **Integration with Other Subnets:**
-    - Leverage data from other subnets for enhanced scam detection.
+    - Leverage data from complementary subnets to enhance scam detection.
   - **Enhanced Miner Collaboration Tools:**
     - Build miner dashboards for performance comparison and improvement tracking.

 ---

-### **V3: Advanced Detection and Insights**
+### **V4: Advanced Detection and Insights**
-- **V3.0: Multi-Token Insights:**
+- **V4.0: Multi-Token Insights:**
   - Enable querying merged datasets for insights across multiple tokens.

-- **V3.1: Expanded Advanced Detection Features:**
+- **V4.1: Expanded Advanced Detection Features:**
   - **Behavioral Scoring for Influencers:**
-    - Analyze patterns like sentiment and historical activity for suspicious behavior.
+    - Analyze posting patterns, sentiment, and historical activity to detect suspicious behavior.
   - **Scam Campaign Profiling:**
     - Identify coordinated campaigns and flag for validator review.

 ---

-### **V4: Visualization and Accessibility**
+### **V5: Visualization and Accessibility**
 - **Visualization Dashboard:**
   - Create a user-friendly dashboard for API results visualization.

 - **Jupyter Notebooks:**
   - Develop example notebooks for API and data usage, including reusable templates.

 ---

-### **V5: LLM Integration**
+### **V6: LLM Integration**
 - **LLM Capabilities for Detection:**
   - Add prompts for efficient influencer and scam detection with fuzzy thresholds.
 - **Dedicated Detection Models:**